alexandresjunior/data-science-with-python/README.md

     What's the value of `a`?
 6. tbd

-**Obs.:** Fork this repository and open a PR with the exercises solutions.
+**Obs.:** Fork this repository and open a pull request with the exercises solutions.